tdrose/metaspace_analysis/README.md

 8. Perform single pixel integration: `scripts/single_pixel_{SCENARIO}.py`

-9. Generate Figure 3 of the manuscript (single pixel analysis): `figure3_SinglePixel.ipynb` (Note that the cluster assignment might change due to random initialization and therefore require manual selection of a new cluster).
+9. Generate Figure 3 of the manuscript (single pixel analysis): `figure3_SinglePixel.ipynb` (Note that the cluster assignment might change due to random initialization and therefore require manual selection of a new cluster)

-10. Generate Figure 4 of the manuscript (colocalization analysis): `figure4_colocalization.ipynb`
+10. Generate Figure 4 of the manuscript (colocalization analysis): `figure4_colocalization.ipynb` (Figure 4 requires the linex2metaspace package, which is a wrapper for the [linex2 package](https://pypi.org/project/linex2/), which will be made public soon)

 11. Generate Figure 5 of the manuscript (co-regulation analysis): **TODO**